hoodoer/JS-Tap/README.md

 1. **Standalone implant:** The JS-Tap payload (telemlib.js) works independently.
 Inject it via XSS or implant it in the target's JS files.
 It calls home to the JS-Tap server on its own.

-2. **BEX Beacon as a dropper:** The BEX Beacon monitors browsing and collects passive intelligence (cookies, localStorage, navigation).
+2. **BEX Beacon as a dropper:** The BEX Beacon monitors browsing and collects passive intelligence (cookies, localStorage, sessionStorage, request headers, navigation).
 From the JS-Tap portal, you can command the beacon to inject a full JS-Tap implant into a specific domain.
 The implant spawned by a beacon gets high-quality screenshots via the extension's `captureVisibleTab` API (the "BEX-Assist" mode).

 3. **Sidecar for OS access:** When installed, the Sidecar binary gives the BEX Beacon access to the underlying operating system.
 Commands are sent from the JS-Tap portal, relayed through the beacon's encrypted channel to the native binary, and results are sent back.
 This turns a browser extension into a foothold for file system access and command execution.